Medical Abortion – Procedures, Risks and Side Effects

 Your doctor will do ultrasound tests and examine your medical and family history to evaluate whether you are suitable and eligible for these procedures.
 Make sure you have an ample supply of absorbent sanitary pads and that you get plenty of bed rest once you go through these abortion procedures.

-If you’ve had a history of ectopic pregnancies, or if you’re wondering whether or not medical abortion is safe for you or if you are at risk of certain medical complications due to health disorders, then please consult a healthcare professional.
-Be sure to keep in mind that you may or may not be eligible for these procedures based on your medical profile.
+If you’ve had a history of ectopic pregnancies or if you are at risk of certain medical complications due to health disorders, please consult a healthcare professional.
+Be sure to keep in mind that you may or may not be eligible for these procedures based on your health.